Download:

 Why we might choose to seek costs

 Our investigations and prosecutions are funded by public money.
-By seeking to recover costs we can:
+Cost recovery allows us to:

 There are a range of costs we can seek to recover